List of 20th-century films considered the worst: North (1994)

-Actor/director Rob Reiner made the family film North (1994), which was panned by critics to the point that Roger Ebert famously declared he "hated, hated, hated this movie" on the film review show Siskel and Ebert at the Movies.
+Actor/director Rob Reiner (pictured in 2016) made the family film North (1994), which was panned by critics to the point that Roger Ebert famously declared he "hated, hated, hated this movie" on the film review show Siskel and Ebert at the Movies.

 The Rob Reiner film North is an adaptation of the novel North: The Tale of a 9-Year-Old Boy Who Becomes a Free Agent and Travels the World in Search of the Perfect Parents by Alan Zweibel, who also wrote the screenplay and has a minor role in the film.
 North, which stars Elijah Wood in the title role and also marked Scarlett Johansson's film debut, was a critical and commercial failure, earning only $7,138,449 worldwide despite its budget of over $40 million.
-It was widely criticized for its plot, its all-star cast of insensitive characters, lack of humor and portrayal of numerous ethnic stereotypes (especially Alaskan Inuit).
+It was widely criticized for its plot, its cast of insensitive characters, lack of humor and portrayal of numerous ethnic stereotypes (especially Alaskan Inuit).
 It has a 14% approval rating at Rotten Tomatoes.
 Roger Ebert gave it zero stars and wrote, "I hated this movie.
 Hated hated hated hated hated this movie.
 Hated it.
 Hated every simpering stupid vacant audience-insulting moment of it.
 Hated the sensibility that thought anyone would like it.
 Hated the implied insult to the audience by its belief that anyone would be entertained by it."
 He continued saying "North is a bad film – one of the worst movies ever made", and it is also on his list of most hated films.
 Both Ebert and Gene Siskel named North as the worst film of 1994.
 Mick LaSalle of the San Francisco Chronicle said in his review that "North is director Rob Reiner's first flat-out failure, a sincerely wrought, energetically made picture that all the same crashes on takeoff.
 It's strange and oddly distasteful, at its best managing to be bad in some original and unexpected ways."
 Richard Roeper named North as one of the 40 worst movies he has ever seen, saying that, "Of all the films on this list, North may be the most difficult to watch from start to finish."
 The film was nominated for the following awards at the 15th Golden Raspberry Awards: Worst Picture, Worst Actor (Bruce Willis, also for Color of Night), Worst Supporting Actress (Kathy Bates), Worst Supporting Actor (Dan Aykroyd, also for Exit to Eden), Worst Director, and Worst Screenplay (Andrew Scheinman and Alan Zweibel).